rp42dev/MS-4-Django-Full-Stack-Project/README.md

 ### **As A Registered user**
 1. All of the above and..
-1. Saving shopping-cart items for possible later purchase.
+1. Saving shipping information for fast checkout.
 1. Access to complete overview of existing orders.
 1. Self-manage of account details and shipping adresses for fast checkout.
 1. Access to order history and other documents.